kthouz/NYC_Green_Taxi/NYC Green Taxi.md

     	pandas.Series, two files are saved on disk,  submission.csv and cleaned_data.csv respectively.

     To make predictions, run 'tip_predictor.make_predictions(data)', where data is any 2015 raw dataframe fresh from http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml
-    Run tip.predictor.read_me() for further instructions
+    Run tip_predictor.read_me() for further instructions

-### Question 5
+- This dataset is very rich of information and can be used to learn about other aspects of traffice in NYC.
+For instance, here I give a very small preview of an upcoming analysis of the speed

-- ***Build a derived variable representing the average speed over the course of a trip.***
+    - Let's build a derived variable representing the average speed over the course of a trip

-The speed and week were derived in the  in the model building process

-- ***Can you perform a test to determine if the average trip speeds are materially the same in all weeks of September?
-If you decide they are not the same, can you form a hypothesis regarding why they differ?***
+    - I  perform a test to determine if the average speeds are materially the same in all weeks of September.
 I will use pairwise t-student test.
-The null hypothesis is that the mean is the same in two tested samples
+The null hypothesis for t-test is that the mean is the same in two tested samples.
+We will see that the speed is not really different in all weeks.
+From the hypothesis test, we see that we don't have enough evidence that speeds are different in Week 2 and Week 3 are significantly different hence we fail to reject the null hypothesis at 95% level of confidence.
+The rest of the weeks have smaller p-values, so **we can reject the null hypothesis and say that they are significantly different.
+In general, the speed can be dependent of the week of the month.
+It would be interesting to look at data of August and October as well**

 ```python